ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <li><code>198.18.0.0 - 198.19.255.255</code></li></ul>Note that the pod and service subnets cannot overlap.
 The pod subnet is in the 172.30.0.0/16 range by default.</p></dd>

 <dt><code><strong>--skip-advance-permissions-check</strong></code></dt>
-<dd>Skip [the check for infrastructure permissions](/docs/openshift?topic=openshift-kubernetes-service-cli#infra_permissions_get) before creating the cluster.
+<dd>Optional: Skip [the check for infrastructure permissions](/docs/openshift?topic=openshift-kubernetes-service-cli#infra_permissions_get) before creating the cluster.
 Note that if you do not have the correct infrastructure permissions, the cluster creation might only partially succeed, such as the master provisioning but the worker nodes unable to provision.
-This value is optional.
 You might skip the permissions check if you want to continue an otherwise blocked operation, such as when you use multiple infrastructure accounts and can handle the infrastructure resources separately from the master, if needed later.</dd>

 <dt><code><strong>--entitlement cloud_pak</strong></code></dt>
 <dd>Include this flag only if you use this cluster with an [IBM Cloud Pak&trade;](/docs/openshift?topic=openshift-openshift_cloud_paks) that has an {{site.data.keyword.openshiftshort}} entitlement.
 When you specify the number of workers (`--workers`) and flavor (`--flavor`), make sure to specify only the number and size of worker nodes that you are entitled to use in [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html){: external}.
 After your cluster is created, you are not charged the {{site.data.keyword.openshiftshort}} license fee for the entitled worker nodes in the `default` worker pool.<p class="important">Do not exceed your entitlement.
 Keep in mind that your OpenShift Container Platform entitlements can be used with other cloud providers or in other environments.
 To avoid billing issues later, make sure that you use only what you are entitled to use.
 For example, you might have an entitlement for the OCP licenses for two worker nodes of 4 CPU and 16 GB memory, and you create this worker pool with two worker nodes of 4 CPU and 16 GB memory.
 You used your entire entitlement, and you cannot use the same entitlement for other worker pools, cloud providers, or environments.</p></dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>

 </dl>